guibueno/guibueno.github.io/_docs/01-introduction/06-landscape-audit.markdown

 layout: doc
 title: Landscape Audit
 section: intro
+incomplete: yes
+problem: "it has disorganized information from Milestones 1 and 2, mixed with recent product analyses"
+workon:
+  - "Add the analyses of Rosetta-Stone and Babbel"
+  - "Add brief description of other categories of products"
 ---

 As described in the Introduction, the landscape of language learning tools and technologies is vast and diverse.
 This landscape audit only analyzes the **asynchronous** **language courses** category, which also consists of a large group of services.
 These services can be roughly divided into two groups: (1) traditional, famous and widely used courses and (2) recent, innovative, approaches.